 Having protected a plethora of household name A-list celebrities over the years, Jacquie also spent four years as JK Rowling's personal bodyguard, and is now sought-after to protect Middle Eastern royalty and high target business executives.
 Once seen as the preserve of royalty and celebrities, close protection officers are now in high demand for an increasing range of clients; the growth in the number of high net worth individuals over the last 25 years fuelling that demand.

 When not jet-setting around the world protecting lives, Jacquie Davis gives keynote and motivational speeches at conferences and seminars, where she delivers thought-provoking and enlightening presentations that draw the parallels between the everyday corporate environment and the somewhat more niche world of close protection operatives.
-To find out more about Jacquie, watch our exclusive interview here, or view her speaker profile.
+To find out more about Jacquie, watch our exclusive interview, view her speaker profile or visit her personal website at jacquiedavis.com.

 Photo credits: Close images courtesy of Netflix.
 Jacquie Davis copyright Dan Burn-Forti.
 Close is now available to watch on Netflix.